-Medical services in Papua New Guinea are very limited and New Zealanders travelling or living in Papua New Guinea should have comprehensive medical and travel insurance policies in place that include provision for medical evacuation by air.
+Medical services in Papua New Guinea are very limited and New Zealanders travelling or living in Papua New Guinea should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.

 New Zealanders in Papua New Guinea are encouraged to register their details with the Ministry of Foreign Affairs and Trade.

 Street Address Waigani, Port Moresby, Papua New Guinea